haideralipunjabi/blog-haideralipunjabi/content/posts/testing-pwas-on-mobile-devices-during-development.md

 In this blog post, I will explain two methods which will help you test your PWAs on your phone.

 ## Chrome Port Forwarding

+Host a site on your machine, access the content from an Android Device (over Android Debugging Bridge).
+By using Port Forwarding, the browser on your mobile will be able to access the site on its own localhost, thus in a Secure Context.

+Most of the tutorials on internet use Wired ADB, which discourages many people from using this method.
+I will be using Wireless ADB, which isn't very difficult to setup.